-Prerequisite: Approval of the Division Chair This course is designed specifically for special seminars, special studies, special interests, and other special projects/events/activities related to Zoology.
-May be taken more than once.
-Credit varies from one to four hours.
+This course is designed specifically for special seminars, special studies, special interests, and other special projects/events/activities related to

+Zoology.
+Course may be repeated for credit.
+Credit: Varies from one to four semester hours

 NOTE: This catalog is published for informational purposes only and is subject to change at any time.
 It should not be construed as the basis of a contract between a student and Murray State College.
 Every effort is made to provide accurate information at the time of publication.
 MSC reserves the right to discontinue, modify, or otherwise change its degree programs.
 Current information regarding fees, dates and the availability of courses can be found in the Class Schedule available at the time of pre-enrollment for each term.